Jack Unterweger: Early life

-Unterweger was born in Judenburg, Styria, to Theresia Unterweger, a barmaid and waitress from Klagenfurt.
+Unterweger was born in Judenburg, Styria, in Austria, to Theresia Unterweger, a barmaid and waitress from Klagenfurt.
 Theresia was a petty criminal who was jailed several times at Justizanstalt Klagenfurt for fraud, trespassing, theft, forgery and embezzlement, having received early release due to her pregnancy.
 Theresia had been on her way to Graz by car when she went into labour.
-Unterweger claimed in interviews and his autobiography that his mother was occasionally engaged in sex work, but Austrian judicial records do not list any convictions or arrests for prostitution.
+Unterweger claimed in interviews and his autobiography that his mother was occasionally engaged in prostitution, but Austrian judicial records do not list any convictions or arrests for prostitution.
 His mother stated that Unterweger invented the allegation to slander her and "make his book sell better".

 The father's identity was not given in the birth record.
 Theresia claimed that Unterweger's father was Jack Becker, a U.S. Army soldier from New Jersey whom she had met in 1949 during his station in Trieste, later listing "Jack Bäcker" as her son's father in legal guardianship papers.
 His mother chose the nickname "Jack" for her son this way, but he was more frequently called "Hansi" during his childhood.

 In January 1951, less than a year after Unterweger's birth, Theresia was imprisoned in Salzburg for a previous fraud conviction, leading to her son being given into the care of a foster mother in Plainfeld for a year.
 In February 1952, Unterweger was put into custody of his grandfather, Ferdinand Wieser, and his life partner Maria Springer, with whom he was to remain until the age of eight.
 Unterweger described Wieser as a philandering alcoholic and reputed "rough fellow" who regularly used his grandson to help him steal farm animals.
 Unterweger also alleged that his grandfather often brought home female strangers and forced Unterweger to watch the pair have sex.
 Government records, neighbours, and relatives, including Springer's two adult children who lived with the couple in the beginning, contradicted this characterization, saying that Unterweger was cared for and that neither Wieser or Springer drank excessively.
 Similarly, it was pointed out that Wieser did not go out regularly due to poor health, suffering from a partial facial paralysis, near-blindness and deafness of the left ear, as well as emphysema and bronchitis.
 The family lived in a wooden lodge in the Ortschaft Pisweg, Carinthia.
 Springer claimed that Unterweger had a tendency to misuse Wieser's trust and had pit Wieser against Springer by "tattletaling" on her.

 In March 1953, Theresia married American soldier Donald van Blarcom.
 The same year, she began paying monthly child support of 100 schilling.
 Unterweger stated that after seeing a picture of his new stepfather, he began doubting his mother's initial claim and that he believed van Blarcom was also his biological father due to their physical resemblance.